dllewellyn/PromptDefender-Helper/docs/coding.md

    - Implement retry mechanisms for transient errors.

 3. **Maintainability**
    - Follow clear coding conventions (e.g., `golint` or `gofmt`).
+You can use `make format` to run these.
-   - Maintain comprehensive documentation in Markdown format.
+   - Maintain documentation in Markdown format in the `/docs` folder
-   - Ensure each module has clear ownership and responsibility.
+   - Ensure each module has clear ownership and responsibility and follows the best practices for go packages of one function per package
+   - Use clean code standards

 4. **Observability**
    - Implement structured logging and monitoring for key application metrics.